jjkjjk23/Equivariance-Regularizer/README.md

 EquivarianceRegularizer(self, shape, transforms, dist, n, num_funcs, bounds)
 ~~~
 This can cause an infinite recursion error.

+In practice, it can be very memory intensive to calculate the equivariance error along with the loss.
+If this is an issue it is advisable to alternate between a standard training step and a training step that only does a backwards pass of the equivariance error.

 ## What it does:

 Given a neural net called "model", a distance function "dist" (e.g. for regression tasks the l2 distance), one tuple (f_out,f_in,epsilon, lambda_eq), and an input point v, we define the equivariance error of the model at v as